Joserru09/CogniFit_Android_Integration/readme.md

 2. Open the project in Android Studio.

-3. Update the clientId, clientSecret, and userToken in the MainActivity.java, FetchAccessTokenTask.java, and ResultActivity.java files with your CogniFit credentials.
+3. Update the clientId, clientSecret, and userToken in the Config.java files with your CogniFit credentials.

 4. Run the project on your Android device or emulator.